Various leafy green plants sit in pots and bags

 2.3 Chemical Management Practices ⚫

-2.3.1 There is a detailed Health and Safety Risk Assessment and training provided for the handling of all chemicals to include:
+2.3.1 There must be a detailed Health and Safety Risk Assessment and training provided for the handling of all chemicals to include:

 • Protective wear and equipment